 “Within a very short time I heard from her best friend in high school, who also wanted to find her, and her Aunt.
 Her elementary school music teacher also saw the letter and chimed in.
 And people are still sharing it, whether they know her, or just think that it is an amazing story.

 “Miranda is 37 now and has three boys, who think this whole thing is ‘super cool’.
 We will be sending her letter back to her with a few other treasures from Sapelo Island.”

 Linda and David did send Miranda a killer care package, including her original message and Sapelo Island schwag!

 It’s worth remembering that Linda and David only had this magical experience because they long ago dedicated themselves to helping keep the beach clean and the local environment healthy.
-There’s litter everywhere, of course, but coastal areas suffer from a special kind of pollution different from anywhere else–i.e., in your local city park, the litter you see has been left by local residents, and there’s only so many of them; on the coast, however, litter washes up from countless millions of people living along the ocean’s perimeter, AND from those of us inland whose trash so often ends up in rivers, which then flow on into the sea, to say nothing of cruise ships dumping garbage at sea and so on.
+There’s litter everywhere, of course.
+But coastal areas suffer from a special kind of pollution different from anywhere else.
+Consider: in your local city park, the litter you see has been left by local residents, and there’s only so many of them.
+On the coast, however, litter washes up from countless millions of people living along the ocean’s perimeter, AND from those of us inland whose trash so often ends up in rivers, which then flow on into the sea, to say nothing of cruise ships dumping garbage at sea and so on.

 So, if you want to experience this kind of magic yourself, consider teaming up with a coastal cleanup crew, and spend some time on the beaches picking up junk.
-In addition feeling great about your service and revealing the beauty of the place, you just might strike gold now and then.
-After all, you could find a message in a bottle tomorrow if you help out picking up beach trash–but if you send one?
+In addition feeling great about your service and revealing the beauty of the place, you just might strike gold.
+After all, you could find a message in a bottle tomorrow if you help pick up beach trash.
+But if you send one?
 It might be 30 years before you hear back–bearing in mind that less than 10% of messages in bottles are ever found.

 As Linda explains,